Saburian Air Force Base, Africa

 “It was my dad’s lawyer in Chicago.
 She says I can stay in the US — even come back— if I go to see Dad in Saburia.
-But I’ll only go for a short visit, also not till summer school’s over.”
+But I’ll only go for a short visit, also not until summer school’s over.”

 “It’s so great that Dr. Campbell extended our lease,” Charlie said.
 “Africa sounds amazing.
 I guess you could go right before school starts again in September.
 Hopefully, you’ll get to return to Pandolf in the fall.”

 “Shelly will need a roommate now that your sister’s moving out,” George said.

 Mouth open, Charlie stared at him.
 “Are you kidding?
 Did Shelly suggest that you live with her?”

 George continued, “But Michaela’s place is too small for another person.
 I’ll have to figure something out.
 I have to convince Dad to let me stay at Pandolf.
 That’ll be easier to do when I see him in person.

 “Also, some of his experiments require me to go to Africa.”

 “Well, since I moved from Paris, every few months, Dad uses my blood for DNA mapping.
 He says he’s too old to use his own.
 DNA defects develop as time goes by.”

 “Cool,” Charlie said.
 “Like he’s not going to clone you or anything?”